MasteryEducation/CPAExamsMastery.com/content/far/4/24/2/index.md

 _____________________________________________________________________________________

-SEO-Optimized Quiz on Disclosure Requirements and Periods Covered
+Quiz on Disclosure Requirements and Periods Covered
 ------------------------------------------------------------------

 ## Disclosure Requirements and Subsequent Events Evaluation Quiz